 - Data to be encrypted both in transit and at rest by default.

-- A decent amount of features for free and a pay as you go rate for any additional features you may wish to utilise.
+- A number of features for free and a pay as you go rate for any additional features you may wish to utilise.

-Here at Version 1 we are trusted to reduce complexity and deliver the right Cloud services for your organisation.
-We aim to partner with you on your Cloud journey and to help our customers to discover the business benefit of our Cloud services and why it is important to get on board with monitoring in the cloud.
+Here at Version 1 we are trusted to reduce complexity and deliver the right Cloud based services for your organisation.
+We aim to partner with you on your Cloud journey to help you to discover the business benefit of our Cloud services and why it is important to get on board with monitoring in the cloud.

 About Version 1

-As the chosen Digital Services partner of central governmental departments, local government authorities, leading energy companies and major retailers – the impact of Version 1 digital solutions is evident at scale across multiple industries.
+Version 1 isthe chosen Digital Services partner of central governmental departments, local government authorities, leading energy companies and major retailers, the impact of Version 1 digital solutions is evident at scale across multiple industries.
 We are leading the charge in empowering our public and private sector customers to become recognised as digital leaders within their individual verticals.

 News & Insights